mateuscalza/signal-studio/README.md

 # Signal Studio

-Signal Studio, draw and process as a signal.
+Import, draw, process and analyse a signal on browser.

 ## To do